DevL/potency/output/md/Character Options/Traits.md

 You increase your physical damage caused by unarmed strikes with 1B.

 > Aun the minotaur was a peaceful man, always eager to use his extensive skills of healing.
 However, when he had no choice but to resort to violence, his innate strength subsequently made his skills of healing all the more needed.

+## Potent Caster
+_Requires any magical skill 3._
+You have mastered the flow of potential to the point that you can cause even greater effects when casting spells.
+After casting a spell, but before resolving its effects, you may spend [potential](../Rolling%20Dice/Potential.md) equal to the [spell volume](../Magic/Components/Volume.md) to add a [bonus die](../Rolling%20Dice/Bonus%20Dice.md) to the [spell effect](../Magic/Components/Effect.md).

 ## Shield Bearer
 _Requires exertion 3 or crafting 4._